katinafox-elc/analyzing-student-grades/README.md

 - **Calculate basic statistical measures such as mean, median, and mode.**
 - **Summarize and report the characteristics of a dataset.**

-## Dataset Description
+##Dataset Description
 The dataset (`student_grades.csv`) contains the following columns:
 - **Student_ID:** Unique identifier for each student.
+- **First Name:** Student's first name.
-- **Name:** Student's full name.
+- **Last Name:** Student's last name.
+- **Grade Level:** Student's current grade level (eg. 9, 10, 11, 12).
 - **Math:** Grade in Math (may have missing values).
 - **Science:** Grade in Science.
 - **English:** Grade in English.
 - **History:** Grade in History.

-*Note: Some grades might be missing or stored as text values.
+*Note: The dataset includes 100 observations with some missing values and data type inconsistencies to simulate real-world data.
 Your task is to clean and convert them appropriately.*

 ## Step-by-Step Tasks